stuvusIT/reverse_proxy/README.md

 reverse_proxy
 =============

-Configure a nginx reverse proxy with ansible and letsencrypt.
+Installs and configure nginx as reverse proxy.
+Redirects all http requests to https, certificates are automatically issued by [Let's Encrypt](https://letsencrypt.org).

-Certificates are automatically updated on any ansible-playbook run, if necessary.
+If necessary, certificates are automatically updated, anytime ansible-playbook is executed.
 Support for Unix-PAM authentication, by setting `auth` to true at target server.

 Requirements
 ------------

-a debian based distribution with certbot available in apt cache(no need to manually install).
+A Debian based distribution with certbot available in current apt sources.

 Role Variables
 --------------